Isvan/CMPT464FinalProject/README.md

 ## General Project Idea

-- Pick random mesh and turn it into its corresponding parts.
+- Parse input meshes, initialize their joints and form collection of parts
-- Replace each corresponding part for some other part from the collection.
+- Pick random parts from the collection and weld them together using their joints.
+Do this for N chairs.
-- Process the new part (deform, grow, scale, etc.) to make sure the chair is connected and coherent.
+- Screenshot each chair and assign the score based on the depth screenshot.
+Sort by the score.
-- Create several chairs like these and rank them by using our scoring mechanism.
+- Export and display.

 ## Deliverables